johnno1962/InjectionIII/README.md

 to take the app out of qurantine manually or it will report it as damaged when you run it: `xattr -d com.apple.quarantine ~/Downloads/InjectionIII.app`.
 To use, copy/link it to /Applications and run the app.
 Injection also expects to find your current Xcode at path /Appplications/Xcode.app.
-Injection no longer requires you to change your project as for iOS is always available if you use the "Start Injection" menu (or type control-=) each time you start your app.

-If you get tired of this or you want to develop 32 bit apps or tvOS or macOS you can and add one of the following to your applicationDidFinishLaunching:
+Finally, you need to add add one of the following to your application's applicationDidFinishLaunching:

 ```Swift
 #if DEBUG